-6.2 Fuzzy Control as a Parameterization of Controller's Nonlinearities operating regions have led to an increased interest in nonlinear control methods during recent years.
+6.2.
+Fuzzy Control as a Parameterization of Controller's Nonlinearities

+The key issues in the above definition are the nonlinear mapping and the fuzzy if-then rules.
+Increased industrial demands on quality and performance over a wide range of operating regions have led to an increased interest in nonlinear control methods during recent years.
 The advent of 'new' techniques such as fuzzy control, neural networks, wavelets, and hybrid systems has amplified the interest.